washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 Only Members with Ratings or Position Holders may use or access the windsurf equipment and only for usage in Club activity.
 When equipment is not in use, these spaces must be locked at all times unless a Member in the immediate area knows that the gate is unlocked and there is a defined plan for who will be locking the gate and when.
 Any Member failing to abide by the above requirements may have their privilege to access these facilities revoked.

-### Monetary Gain

-WYC and WAC facilities and equipment shall not be used for any type of personal monetary gain.

-### Responsibilities for Boat Usage

-It is the responsibility of the Member checking out a boat to ensure that the boat is correctly rigged and derigged, the boat is properly secured in its designated place, the sails are correctly put away, and all other equipment on board is stored back in its proper place.

-### Boat Checkout Requirements

-Boats may only be sailed if the following requirements are met:

-#### Checkout Sheet Requirement

-The online Checkout Form (http://checkout.washingtonyachtclub.org/) must be completed, and every Guest must sign the online Participant's Agreement (available at https://waiver.washingtonyachtclub.org/).

-#### Ratings Requirement

-The appropriate Novice, Intermediate, or Skipper Rating is required, except with the express permission of a Chief, Ratings Examiner, or Instructor.

-#### Equipment Requirement

-All proper equipment for the particular boat must be on board.

 ### Checkout Permissions by Chiefs and Ratings Examiners

 A Chief or Ratings Examiner may, at their discretion, give permission for a non-rated Member (or a Novice or Intermediate-rated Member when high wind conditions exist) to practice sailing for the purpose of becoming a windsurf Novice, windsurf Intermediate, or Skipper.
 On Northerlies, an active WYC windsurf instructor may check out non-rated and novice members in up to Intermediate conditions.
 On Southerlies at Sail Sand Point, an active WYC windsurf instructor can checkout non-rated members in Novice conditions and novice members in intermediate conditions.